 Several Chase cards earn bonus points on dining.
 For the purpose of rewards, Chase considers the following as dining outlets:

 - Delivery services that classify themselves as a restaurant

 Interestingly, Chase explicitly notes that delivery services might earn bonus rewards based on their MCC classification.

 Given just how many types of businesses may count toward a credit card's dining bonus category, it's not hard to maximize dining rewards credit cards.
 However, to make absolutely sure you're getting the most out of your rewards cards, consider doing the following:

 - Pick the right card.
-Dining rewards credit cards range from those that charge no annual fee and earn cash back, like the Chase Freedom Unlimited®, to high-end products that earn travel rewards, like the Chase Sapphire Reserve®, with its $550 annual fee.
+Dining rewards credit cards range from those that charge no annual fee and earn cash back.
 Many rewards credit cards earn cash back, while the Ultimate Rewards points the Chase cards earn are good for cash back in addition to travel rewards and other possibilities.
 Consider the types of rewards you want to earn and whether the value of the points or cash back you earn will outweigh a card's annual fee each year before submitting an application.

 - Use your card for dining purchases whenever possible.
 If you have a card that earns bonus rewards on dining, be sure to use it for dining purchases, including takeout and delivery services.
 Otherwise, you could be leaving rewards on the table.

 - Look out for caps and maximums.
 Certain credit cards cap the rewards you can earn in various categories, including dining.